 These three reports will be slightly different from one another.
 The reason is that each credit bureau may obtain its information on you from different sources.
 As a result, your three credit reports won’t be identical.

-There’s only one authorized website for free credit reports.
+AnnualCreditReport.com is the authorized source under federal law for free credit reports.
 But since the credit bureaus themselves operate this website, watch out for other services they offer that aren’t free.

 To get your free reports, you’ll need to fill out a form and provide your name, address, social security number, and date of birth to verify your identity.
 To keep your file secure, the credit reporting agency may ask you some questions that only you would be able to answer.